rbmk-project/rbmk/cmd/rbmk/internal/dig/README.txt

     +qr
         Prints the query to the stdout before sending it.

+    +short
+        Print a short response rather than the full response.

     +tcp
         Uses DNS-over-TCP.
 The @server argument is the hostname or IP